6 Workouts for a Killer 6-Pack

 You may hate me for it now, but you’ll love me for it later.

 Remember to engage your whole core throughout this workout.
-It might help to visualize your ab muscles acting as a corset wrapping around your body.
+It might help to visualize your ab muscles acting like a corset wrapping around your body.
 Really focus on simultaneously contracting your abdominal corset while exhaling through the individual reps.

 Tell me you’re eating clean this week.
 You didn’t just push through the first two workouts for nothing, right?
 Keep it clean and don’t negate the hard work you’re putting in!